Modular mojo: Toyota re-engineers its appeal

-TOYOTA CITY, Japan (Reuters) - Toyota Motor (7203.T) is looking to cast off a reputation for making reliable, but often dull, cars in a wide-ranging review of its designs, technologies, factories and supply deals - a full makeover aimed at staying on top in a cut-throat industry.
+TOYOTA CITY, Japan, March 26 (Reuters) - Toyota Motor is looking to cast off a reputation for making reliable, but often dull, cars in a wide-ranging review of its designs, technologies, factories and supply deals - a full makeover aimed at staying on top in a cut-throat industry.

 For decades, the Japanese automaker carved out global leadership by using common parts across many of its models.
 This was efficient, but made for uniform styling.
 A one-size-fits-all layout for the engine’s surrounding parts, for example, gave its cars a boxy front end.